The NWSBA Foundation is the charitable arm of the NWSBA and helps support:

 THE HIGH SCHOOL MOCK TRIAL INVITATIONAL:

 Each year, the Northwest Suburban Bar Association Foundation provides the funding to host a Mock Trial Invitational for local high school students.
-26 schools participate and compete in this event annually.
+24 schools participate and compete in this annual event.

 The Illinois State Bar Association's High School Mock Trial Program began in 1982 under the direction of the Standing Committee on Law-Related Education for the Public whose scope reads: